ddwalk77/FDIP/README.md

 - ### Goals of this Research
-The goal of this research is to use municipality incident history to predict future incident locations including type of location, and incident type, and required staffing.
-This information can be useful to departments for resource allocation allowing for proper staffing, equipment availability, and potential training op- portunities.
-Utilizing the historical incident date and time along with locations, we should be able to make predictions on future incident requirements.
-This in- formation can be used to strategically place staff.
-Knowing the type of location of the incident, high-rise apartment, single family home, manufacturing facility, etc., and the type of incident, allows for planning of equipment allocation and staffing requirements.
-An evaluation of the date and time patterns adds further value to staffing needs.
+The goal of this research is to use municipality incident history to predict future incident type and required staffing for each area.
+This information can be useful to fire departments for resource allocation allowing for proper staffing and equip- ment availability.
+For each area, utilizing the historical incident date and time, we should be able to make predictions on future incident requirements such as staff and equipment needs, type of incident, and duration.
+This information can be used to strategically place staff within the city in anticipation of an incident.

 ## Related Work
 Like crime prediction, fire prediction has been evaluated in many municipalities